CodeClimbersIO/cli/docs/Contributing.md

   you want changes to be reflected in the CLI from the server, you will need to build it with `npm run build:server` and then restart the CLI.

+A great way to test the CLI is to install it on a machine and then run `npm run mock:install {version} --run` to install an older version of the CLI and test from there.

 ### Conventions

 - TBD